peyton-brown/ownCloud-Installation-Security-Setup-Guide/README.md

 	sudo a2enmod env
 	sudo a2enmod dir
 	sudo a2enmod mime
+	sudo a2enmod ssl

 	sudo systemctl restart apache2

 ---

-## Finalizing the OwnCloud Installation
+## Finalizing the ownCloud Installation

 ### Go to your browser and type your IP into the address bar followed by /owncloud
 - Enter a Username & Password for the main adminstator